Stable approximation of Helmholtz solutions in the disk by evanescent plane waves: Stable numerical approximation

 \begin{definition}[Stable approximation] The sequence \(\boldsymbol{\Phi}\) of approximation sets~\eqref{eq:generic-approx-sets} is said to be a \emph{stable approximation} for \(\mathcal{B}\) if, for any tolerance \(\eta > 0\), there exist a stability exponent \(s \geq 0\) and a stability constant \(C_{\mathrm{stb}} \geq 0\) such that

 \end{definition}

-Having a sequence of stable approximation sets means that one can approximate any Helmholtz solution to a given accuracy in the form of a finite expansion \(\mathcal{T}_{\boldsymbol{\Phi}_{k}}{\boldsymbol{\mu}}\) where the coefficients \(\boldsymbol{\mu}\) have bounded \(\ell^{2}\)-norm, up to some algebraic growth in the number of terms in the expansion.
-The stability exponent \(s \geq 0\) of a stable approximation sequence controls the growth of the coefficient norm: the smaller $s$ the more stable the sequence.
+Having a sequence of stable approximation sets means that one can approximate any Helmholtz solution to a given accuracy in the form of a finite expansion \(\mathcal{T}_{\boldsymbol{\Phi}_{k}}{\boldsymbol{\mu}}\) where the coefficients \(\boldsymbol{\mu}\) have bounded \(\ell^{2}\)-norm.
+This bound on the coefficients admits a polynomial growth in the number $|\boldsymbol{\Phi}_{k}|$ of terms in the expansion, but not an exponential growth.
+The stability exponent \(s \geq 0\) of a stable approximation sequence controls the growth of the coefficient norm \(\|\mu\|_{\ell^{2}}\): the smaller $s$ the more stable the sequence.
+This notion of stability is not related to a space but rather to a particular sequence of sets that are used to represent the numerical approximation.
+In practice the computation of approximations using stable sequences may lead to ill-conditioned linear systems if there is redundancy in the approximation sets.
+The rest of this section shows that, in spite of possible ill-conditioning, stable sequences lead to accurate approximations, thanks to the boundedness of the expansion coefficients.

-Since algebraic growth of the coefficient norm is allowed, the choice of the discrete \(\ell^{2}\)-norm in~\eqref{eq:stability} in the above definition is arbitrary.
-In fact, the boundedness of the coefficients can be measured in any discrete $\ell^p$ norm, which are all equivalent as expressed by the H\"older inequality: for any \(n \in \mathbb{N}\) and \(1 \leq q \leq p\),

-Choosing a different discrete norm in \eqref{eq:stability} can increase the stability exponent $s$ (up to $s+1/2$ for the \(\ell^{1}\)-norm).

-We shall present in the following two examples of approximations sets of the type of~\eqref{eq:generic-approx-sets}: propagative plane waves in~\eqref{eq:propagative-pw-sets} and evanescent plane waves in~\eqref{eq:evanescent-pw-sets}.
+The simplest stable approximation is provided by the truncation of any orthonormal basis of $\mathcal B$, in which case $s=0$ and $C_{\mathrm{stb}}=1$, e.g.\ the circular waves $\boldsymbol\Phi_k=\{b_p\}_{|p|\le k}$.
+However, in view of the application to Trefftz methods on polygonal meshes, we describe two examples of approximations sets of the type of~\eqref{eq:generic-approx-sets}: propagative plane waves (PPWs) in~\eqref{eq:propagative-pw-sets} and evanescent plane waves (EPWs) in~\eqref{eq:evanescent-pw-sets}.
 They exhibit different stability properties.
-In Theorem~\ref{th:instability} we prove rigorously that the propagative plane waves are necessarily unstable.
-In contrast, numerical evidence from Section~\ref{sec:numerics} indicates that the sets of evanescent plane waves constructed following the numerical recipe that we propose in Section~\ref{sec:conj-stability} are stable.
+In Theorem~\ref{th:instability} we prove rigorously that PPWs are necessarily unstable.
+In contrast, numerical evidence from Section~\ref{sec:numerics} indicates that the sets of EPWs constructed following the numerical recipe that we propose in Section~\ref{sec:conj-stability} are stable.